dmatinho/forecasting-sales-superstore/README.md

 # SuperStore Sales Forecast
-SuperStore data used for this project is opublicly availble.
+SuperStore data used for this project is publicly available.
-This reporsotory contains sales forecast for 2018 for the different category available: Technology, Furniture, and Office Supplies.
+This repository contains sales forecasts for 2018 for the different categories available: Technology, Furniture, and Office Supplies.

 ## This repository contains:
 Python: Superstore data imported